-“They drove to the fork where the Duthie Mine Road is, parked at the gravel pit, put skins on their skis and trekked almost two hours to reach the "prairie.”
-In those days, everyone had to hike in, and everything was brought up the slopes using manpower -- the gas for the tow line motor, the doughnuts and hot chocolate ski club members sold in their cafeteria.
+“They drove to the fork where the Duthie Mine Road is, parked at the gravel pit, put skins on their skis and trekked the two hours to reach the "prairie.”
+In those days, everyone had to hike in, and everything was brought up the slopes using manpower, including the gas for the tow line motor, the doughnuts and hot chocolate ski club members sold in their cafeteria.

 Even the Chrysler motor that powered the towline was hauled up.

 These were true-blue skiers.
 It took three men and a boy to start the motor.
-About 25 people of all ages have gathered to ski, shelling out $1 for the day, riding the slow, 600-foot rope tow to the top.
-But the people skied all day.
+About 25 people of all ages have gathered to ski, shelling out $1 for the day, riding the slow, 600-foot rope tow to the top and people skied all day.
 This was in the early 1960s!”

 From an article on an outhouse wall.
 Source and author unknown.